Am I allowed to find camp jobs on my own?

 Special needs counselors work with campers of various ages who have a variety of disabilities.
 As a special needs counselor, you may need to help bathe or lift campers.
 If you have experience working with people with special needs, that's great.
 However, previous experience isn't required, as long as you are patient, energetic, have a respectful attitude toward people with disabilities, and are open to a challenging but also incredibly rewarding experience.

+What types of camps can I work with?
 There are all sorts of summer camps throughout the USA serving many different types of campers.
 No two camps are exactly alike, but many camps fall into the following categories:

 Usually owned and operated by individuals or families, these are among the most common types of camps.
 Most are located in areas surrounded by nature and offer outdoor recreational activities.